 Donations are tax deductible and are processed by our partner the Neighbor Fund, a 501(c)3 nonprofit based in Eastern Connecticut

-Once we reach our goal, we will open a request form.
-Our selection commitee will then distribute funds to directly impacted individuals and families on an as-needed basis, until the funds raised are completely distributed.
+After the application round closes, our selection commitee reviewed all applicants and distributed funds to directly impacted individuals and families on an as-needed basis, until the funds raised were completely distributed.
 We are keeping track of all donations, all requests, all disbursements, and tracking where every cent is going for transparency purposes.

 Who are are: